Logo of the The Poor Swiss

 Finally, you can even save on fees!
 If you recommend Finpension 3a to somebody who actively uses it, you will receive a fee credit of 25 CHF.
 This recommendation means you will save 25 CHF for each user you invite, and there is no limit to how many users you can invite.
 And if you use my code (in the next section), you will also win 25 CHF in fee credit.

 Overall, the fees of the Finpension 3a account are excellent!
-Their fees are at least as good as the cheapest third pillar in Switzerland and often better.
-The Finpension 3a account is the cheapest third pillar for people wanting to invest heavily in stocks!
+The Finpension 3a account is the best third pillar for people wanting to invest heavily in stocks!

 Extra fees